busstoptaktik/geodesy/comments/000-comment.md

 ### Going ellipsoidal

-Much functionality related to geometrical geodesy can be associated with the ellipsoid model in use, and hence, in a software context, be modelled as methods on the ellipsoid object in use.
+Much functionality related to geometrical geodesy can be associated with the ellipsoid model in use, and hence, in a software context, be modelled as methods on the ellipsoid object.

 In RG, the ellipsoid is represented by the `Ellipsoid` data type: